djaboxx/kubernetes-playground/content/realworld-examples/00-architecture-overview.md

+# Architecture Overview

-# Realworld Kubernetes Deployment Architecture
+## Realworld Kubernetes Deployment Architecture

 ## Overview

 Our Kubernetes deployment follows a production-grade architecture with multiple layers of infrastructure and security controls.
 This document provides a high-level overview of how all components work together.

-# Architecture Overview

 ## Cluster Design
 Details on the overall design and structure of the cluster.